Ne aducem aminte de algoritmi de obicei în preajma vreunui interviu, și atunci vrem ceva rapid și concis.

 Currently we do not allow diacritics in domain names because there are two standards (alphabetically) for Romanian, ISO-8859-2 (tilde) and ISO-8856-16 (comma), Legacy and proper Romania keyboard Standard, and is impossible to work with two incompatible standards between them.

-ISO-8859-2 is depreciated with software makers obligation to provide support for ISO-8856-16.
+At this point ISO-8859-2 is depreciated with software makers obligation to provide support for ISO-8856-16.
 However, ISO-8859-2 is currently used in more than 90% and

 expected to decrease below 50%.
 We can not predict at this time, but when most will use the correct character set will Romanian IDN domains allows registering the subset latin2.